douglaz/rust-cktap/README.md

 ## Fork Differences

-This fork replaces the PC/SC dependency with a pure Rust USB CCID implementation.
+This fork replaces the PC/SC dependency with a direct USB CCID implementation.
 The main differences from upstream are:

-- **Pure Rust Implementation**: No external PC/SC library dependencies
+- **Direct USB Access**: Uses `rusb` (libusb wrapper) instead of PC/SC
 - **Static Binary Support**: Can compile to fully static musl binaries
 - **Direct USB Communication**: Uses `rusb` crate for USB access
 - **Native CCID Protocol**: Implements the USB CCID protocol directly